zheka2304/innercore-mod-toolchain/README.md

  - Valid Android NDK installation (for native modding).
 Preferred version is r16b
  - Java Development Kit 1.8 or higher (for Java modding)

 It is also highly recommended you install Visual Studio Code code editor.
-This editor is highly customizeable and this toolchain contains all required settings and files to set up the environment.
+This editor is highly customizable and this toolchain contains all required settings and files to set up the environment.

+## Installing Android NDK

+To install Android NDK of any version on you computer, you should first download it from the archive: https://developer.android.com/ndk/downloads/older_releases.
+Preferred version is **16b**.
+Unpack the archive to *%appdata%/../Local/Android* (on Windows) or to */home/Android* (on Linux).
+When you open the directory "*Android/android-ndk-r16b*", you should see a list of directories.
+Run the build to see if everything is OK.

 ## First Build

 To run your first build, run (*Ctrl+Shift+B*) **Build and Push Everything** task.
 This task performs the required setup and builds the whole project.
 If your project contains native code, local NDK installation will be created.
-This can take ssome time.
+This can take some time.

 ## make.json